elliotberry/dscimg/README.md

 ```sh
 dscimg "/home/dad/Pictures/unknown-pictures"
 ```
 Takes in folders, files, and probably globs.
 Filters out the non-images.
 Will (probably) not overwrite your files.
+But, if you're scared, pass it the `-d` (dry run) arg.

 ## Money, money, money
 [Cloudflare Workers does its pricing in "Neurons" to make it more of a pain in the ass to understand. ](https://developers.cloudflare.com/workers-ai/platform/pricing)My back-of-the-napkin math indicates that each request to `llava-hf/llava-1.5-7b-hf` is about .32 neurons.
 So, in theory, you get 31,250 requests per day.
 Cool.